solita/solita.github.com/_posts/2022-09-28-architectural-katas.md

 Quantity means producing as many ideas as possible - both suitable *and* bad!
 Quantity is important because in innovation the best idea is usually a *synthesis of several alternatives*.
 Stopping after the first solution candidate is likely to miss variations which would make it even better.
 Keep in mind that there are many different approaches and solutions to a problem.
 Software specialists have the same problem as people in general: if you have a hammer, then all problems look like nails.
-That iswhy in teamwork it is important to encourage the quiet members of a group to bring their own point of view to the table.
+That is why in teamwork it is important to encourage the quiet members of a group to bring their own point of view to the table.
 People have different points of view and different observations, ones which others may have missed.

 ### On Architectural Katas